In this document:

 First, you’ll need to open the browser developer console on the page where your booking calendar is located.
 Here’s a page to help you open the dev console on your specific browser.

-Go to your booking calendar and try loading a specific appointment type (AT).
-If you just have a single AT, you can just reload the page.
-If you have a couple AT, choose one from the list.
+Go to your booking calendar and try loading a specific appointment type.
+If you just have a single appointment type, you can just reload the page.
+If you have a couple of appointment types, choose one from the list.

 Now go to the Network tab and scroll down to find the row that says availability.
 That’s what we’re going to use to measure the performance.